Join the WHA Today!

 The Western History Association was founded in 1961 by a group of professional and avocational historians bound by their belief in the American West as a place rich in history and deserving of further study.
 "Its purpose shall be to promote the study of the North American West in its varied aspects and broadest sense," read the WHA's early constitution.
 Today, the WHA office is located in the History Department at the University of Nebraska at Omaha.
 The association is composed of more than 1,100 active members with a common mission.
 Learn more about the WHA Governance and Standing Committees, read the WHA Constitution & By Laws, or view the archive of the WHA Participation Index.

 The WHA is an organization that encourages diverse representation in the historical profession and the field of western history.
-In 2011 the organization adopted the following statement on diversity and updated it in 2017:
+In 2011 the organization adopted a statement on diversity and updated it in 2017:

-"The North American West has been both home to many different groups of people, with divergent belief systems and cultural practices, and a place in which people often experienced shifting identities.
-The Western History Association strives to reflect the richness of our region’s demographics.
-More importantly, we seek to be an association of historians of diverse backgrounds who thrive in the spirit of mutual respect and engaged curiosity."
+“The North American West has been both home to many different groups with divergent belief systems and cultural practices, and a place in which people often experience shifting identities.
+The Western History Association strives to reflect the richness of our regions.
+We seek to be an association of historians of diverse backgrounds who thrive in the spirit of mutual respect and engaged curiosity.”